BLB Solicitors

 It’s one of those words we all use to refer to the end of a conveyancing transaction, but what does ‘completion’ actually mean?

 On the day of completion, the buyer’s solicitor sends the balance of the purchase monies to the seller’s solicitor.
-Completion occurs the moment those funds are received, with ownership of the property transferring to the buyer.
-The transfer document, which will have been signed and witnessed in advance, is dated, and the estate agent authorised to release the keys to the buyer.
+Completion occurs on receipt of those funds, with property ownership transferring to the buyer.
+The seller’s solicitor dates the transfer document (signed and witnessed in advance) and authorises the release of the keys to the buyer.

 Completion day checklist

-Because there is inevitably so much to think about both on and approaching completion day, preparing a conveyancing completion day checklist well in advance can prove very helpful.
-The list which follows is very far from exhaustive, but may nevertheless prove helpful.
+With so much to think about on and approaching completion day, preparing a conveyancing completion day checklist well in advance is invaluable.
+The list below is far from exhaustive but will help get you started.

 Things to consider before completion day